01-edu/public/subjects/sortlistinsert/README.md

 ### Instructions

-Write a function `SortListInsert` that inserts `data_ref` in the linked list `l` while keeping the list sorted in ascending order.

-- During the tests the list passed as an argument will be already sorted.
+Create a function named `SortListInsert`, which accepts a pointer to the head of a _sorted_ linked list and an integer.

+The function should insert a new element into the list, with its `Data` set to the value of the integer.
+The element should be inserted so that the linked list remains sorted in ascending order by `Data`.
+The function should return the head of the list.

+Your function will only be tested with sorted linked lists.

 ### Expected function and structure